dvalle22/Mel-Danilo-Cody/index.md

     1."SELECT is not valid at this position for this server version, expecting FOR, LOCK, TABLE, VALUES, WITH, '('

+Statements and Clauses, and various datatypes such as strings in MySQL will often be highlighted in another color:

+    SELECT u.id FROM user u, user grace
+    WHERE grace.fName = "grace" AND grace.lname = "Jeon" AND(
+    SELECT count(*) FROM (

 ## Notes and Warning Messages
 > ⚠️: **EMOJI ZONE**: Dangerous action